osteslag/Changeset/README.md

 let edits = Changeset.edits(from: source, to: target)

 print(edits)
-// [insert Alaska at index 0, replace with Georgia at index 2, replace with Virginia at index 4]
+// [insert Alaska at offset 0, replace with Georgia at offset 2, replace with Virginia at offset 4]
 ```

+Note that Changeset uses offsets, not indexes, to refer to elements in the collections.
+This is mainly because Swift collections aren’t guranteed to use zero-based integers.
+See discussion in [issue #37](https://github.com/osteslag/Changeset/issues/37) for more details.

 ## UIKit Integration

-The index values can be used directly in the animation blocks of `beginUpdates`/`endUpdates` on `UITableView` and `performBatchUpdates` on `UICollectionView` in that `Changeset` follows the principles explained under [_Batch Insertion, Deletion, and Reloading of Rows and Sections_](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/ManageInsertDeleteRow/ManageInsertDeleteRow.html#//apple_ref/doc/uid/TP40007451-CH10-SW9) in Apple’s guide.
+The offset values can be used directly in the animation blocks of `beginUpdates`/`endUpdates` on `UITableView` and `performBatchUpdates` on `UICollectionView` in that `Changeset` follows the principles explained under [_Batch Insertion, Deletion, and Reloading of Rows and Sections_](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/ManageInsertDeleteRow/ManageInsertDeleteRow.html#//apple_ref/doc/uid/TP40007451-CH10-SW9) in Apple’s guide.

 In short; first all deletions and substitutions are made, relative to the source collection, then, relative to the resulting collection, insertions.
 A move is just a deletion followed by an insertion.